camunda/camunda-docs-manual/content/reference/rest/history/activity-instance/post-activity-instance-query-count.md

 ---

-Query for the number of historic activity instances that fulfill the given parameters.
+Queries for the number of historic activity instances that fulfill the given parameters.

 # Method